Master system design for your interviews or your web startup

-You can read the engineering blogs of large-scale internet services like Reddit, Facebook and so on.
-Just Google “engineering blog of X service”
+You can also read the engineering blogs of large-scale internet services like Reddit, Facebook and so on.
+Just Google “engineering blog of service X”

-I write about real-life architectures on this blog.
+I write about the architectures of large-scale distributed systems on this blog, here.
+Check it out.

-Zero to Software/Application Architect learning track is a series of four courses that I am writing (2 courses published) with an aim to educate you, step by step, on the domain of software architecture & distributed system design.
-The learning track takes you right from having no knowledge in it to making you a pro in designing large scale distributed systems like YouTube, Netflix, Google Stadia & so on.
+Check out the Zero to Mastering Software Architecture learning path, a series of three courses I have written intending to educate you, step by step, on the domain of software architecture and distributed system design.
+The learning path takes you right from having no knowledge in it to making you a pro in designing large-scale distributed systems like YouTube, Netflix, Hotstar, and more.

 You can subscribe to my newsletter to stay notified of the new content on the blog.

 Zero to Mastering Software Architecture Learning Path - Starting from Zero to Designing Web-Scale Distributed Applications Like a Pro.
 Check it out.

 Master system design for your interviews.
 Check out this blog post written by me.

 Zero to Mastering Software Architecture is a learning path authored by me comprising a series of three courses for software developers, aspiring architects, product managers/owners, engineering managers, IT consultants and anyone looking to get a firm grasp on software architecture, application deployment infrastructure and distributed systems design starting right from zero.
 Check it out.